-General Grabber ATX and BF Goodrich KO2 are versatile all-terrain tires suitable for various vehicles like pickup trucks, SUVs, and Jeeps.
-The ongoing debate about which one is superior is a testament to their popularity.
-However, it’s important to note that tire performance can vary depending on the size.
-In this technical comparison, we’ll explore the most popular sizes: ’35×12.R20, 285/70R17, 275/60R20, 265/70R17,’ and consider both LT and P-metric sizes to provide a comprehensive analysis.
-Let’s dive in!
+General Grabber ATX and BF Goodrich KO2 are versatile off-road all terrain tires suitable for various vehicles like pickup trucks, SUVs, and Jeeps.
+The ongoing debate about which one is superior is a testament to their popularity because of their similar tread patterns.
+In this article, I’ll compare these to tires and explain what to expect from them.

 BF Goodrich KO2 | General Grabber AT/X | |